 IT Security Managers

 The job of an information security manager calls for business acumen.
 It also demands a strong foundation in computer technology.
 These IT professionals are sometimes given the job title of network security administrator.
 They are tasked with the challenging and pertinent task of keeping computer networks safe from outside threats.
-Possible threats include data breaches and hackers, for example.
+Possible threats include data breaches and hackers.
 They must also manage and supervise other information technology personnel.
-This may include computer networking professionals such as info security analysts, network security engineer, and computer network support specialists.
+This may include computer networking professionals such as:

 The role of an info security manager or network security administrator is one of those computer networking careers that call for years of experience.
 The required number of years may vary by employer.
 Still, this experience should be in a position related to network security.

-The Bureau of Labor Statistics (BLS) predicts that employment for IT security managers will continue to grow at a faster-than-average pace alongside other types of computer and information systems managers.
+The Bureau of Labor Statistics (BLS) predicts that employment for IT security managers will continue to grow faster than average alongside other computer and information systems managers.
 Positions for these types of IT managers are associated with higher-than-average salaries, too.
-PayScale reporting typical wages exceeding $118,000 annually.
+PayScale reports typical wages exceeding $118,000 annually.

 Average Salary: $118,355